sparisi/gym_gridworlds/README.md

 &#10148; <strong>Binary</strong>
-Finally, you can also use binary observations by making the environment with the `render_mode=binary` argument.
+Finally, you can also use binary observations by making the environment with the `render_mode="binary"` argument.
 Observations will be a matrix of 0s and one 1 corresponding to the position of the agent.

 &#10148; <strong>Noisy Observations</strong>